Welcome to my Trip Report on my favourite airline, EVA Air!

 The flight was at 1540 hours but I got to the airport early to hang around there until the departure time arrived.

-I had lunch at Astons and did some plane spotting at the viewing mall.
-Once that was done, I chilled out at the air side and waited for my aircraft to arrive.
+I had lunch at Aston and did some plane spotting at the viewing mall.
+Once that was done, I chilled out at the airside and waited for my aircraft to arrive.
 The earlier flight, BR225/226 was operated by 77N configured aircraft - B-16709.

 Prime Ribeye Xcut with Root Beer - Sadly, the standard has dropped.
 I asked for a medium cooked steak, it was poorly done.
-Most parts of it was medium rare.
+Most parts of it were medium-rare.
 I didn't bother kicking a fuss and instead ate finish quickly and left.

 This was my first time flying with EVA Air at terminal 3.
 Previously it operated flights out of Terminal 1.